×

 Cervical Collar

 A soft cervical collar can help immobilize the neck structures.
-The padded collar helps limit neck movement, thus, allowing muscles to return to the normal position.
-The restoration of the muscle balance decreases the pitching of the nerve roots.
+The padded collar helps limit neck movement, allowing muscles to return to the normal position.
+The restoration of the muscle balance decreases the pinching of the nerve roots.

 Corticosteroid Injections